DETAILED ACTION

 Re components (iv) and (vi), Eckardt teaches to

-(iv) decode the PBCH transmission (decoding PBCH transmission, step 46, Fig. 4) to generate timing information associated with the PBCH transmission (after the CRC check failed with the initial timing=0 (step 48, Fig. 4), next timing/system frame number is applied to descramble (step 44) the PBCH transmission) and a scrambled PBCH payload (until CRC is successful, MIB within the PBCH transmission is not descrambled correctly) (Fig. 2, Fig. 4, Par 0003-0004, Par 0018-0020, Par 0022-0023, Par 0033),
+(iv) after the PBCH transmission is descrambled, decode the descrambled PBCH transmission (decoding PBCH transmission, step 46, Fig. 4) to generate timing information associated with the PBCH transmission (after the CRC check failed with the initial timing=0 (step 48, Fig. 4), next timing/system frame number is applied to descramble (step 44) the PBCH transmission), a scrambled PBCH payload (until CRC is successful, MIB within the PBCH transmission is not descrambled correctly), and cyclic redundancy check (CRC) information (Fig. 2, Fig. 4, Par 0003-0004, Par 0018-0020, Par 0022-0023, Par 0033),

 (vi) after the PBCH transmission is decoded to generate the timing information (obtaining system frame number/timing information at step 411, Fig. 4), descramble the scrambled PBCH payload to generate a PBCH payload (descrambling PBCH transmission to obtain MIB), wherein the processor is configured to generate the PBCH payload based on at least the timing information (descrambling PBCH transmission to retrieve MIB by using the system frame number/timing information obtained at step 411) (Fig. 2, Fig. 4, Par 0003-0004, Par 0018-0020, Par 0022-0023, Par 0033).

-It would have been obvious to one of ordinary skill in the art before the filing date of the invention to modify Yu by including the step to (iv) decode the PBCH transmission to generate timing information associated with the PBCH transmission and a scrambled PBCH payload, (vi) after the PBCH transmission is decoded to generate the timing information, descramble the scrambled PBCH payload to generate a PBCH payload, wherein the processor is configured to generate the PBCH payload based on at least the timing information, as taught by Eckardt for the purpose of properly retrieving MIB (Master Information Block) included in the PBCH transmission to perform initial cell access, as taught by Eckardt (Par 0003).
+It would have been obvious to one of ordinary skill in the art before the filing date of the invention to modify Yu by including the step that (iv) after the PBCH transmission is descrambled, decoding the descrambled PBCH transmission to generate timing information associated with the PBCH transmission, a scrambled PBCH payload, and cyclic redundancy check (CRC) information (vi) after the PBCH transmission is decoded to generate the timing information, descrambling the scrambled PBCH payload to generate a PBCH payload, wherein the processor is configured to generate the PBCH payload based on at least the timing information, as taught by Eckardt for the purpose of properly retrieving MIB (Master Information Block) included in the PBCH transmission to perform initial cell access, as taught by Eckardt (Par 0003).

 Re component (v), Si teaches that the PBCH transmission is polar encoded (Polar coding PBCH) (Fig. 17, Fig. 21-22, Par 0184, Par 0209, Par 0219-0220, Par 0243-0252).